-• The condenser water outlet and water tank drain connections must be extended separately to an open drain or sump, arranged for visible discharge.
+The condenser water outlet and water tank drain connections must be extended separately to an open drain or sump, arranged for visible discharge.
 Do not trap the water tank drain line, as this will interfere with the operation of the automatic blowdown system.
-A 20 mesh strainer, supplied with the machine, should be installed in the supply line to the condenser.